Beyond Memorization: Distinguishing Between Pattern-Based and Epistemic Reasoning in LLMs Using Epistemic Puzzles: Introduction

 Problems requiring epistemic reasoning in multi-agent systems involve inferring the state of the world by integrating one’s own observations with information about other agents’ knowledge~\cite{fagin1995}.
 Such challenges arise naturally in collaborative settings where each agent has only a partial view of the world, such as legal proceedings, education, or medical applications~\cite{pmlr-v80-rabinowitz18a,li-etal-2023-theory}.

-Previous work evaluating LLMs’ epistemic reasoning has centered on canonical problems (e.g., the \textit{Muddy Children} problem), with the goal of distinguishing between two possible solution strategies: \emph{epistemic reasoning} and \emph{memorization}.
-In the former, models reason over the specific parameters of the instance to derive a solution; in the latter, they match the task to a familiar pattern seen during pretraining and reproduce the corresponding answer.
-Prior findings suggest that earlier models often over-rely on memorization, which frequently breaks under superficial perturbations~\cite{sileo2023,jiang2024}.
+Previous work evaluating LLMs' epistemic reasoning has centered on canonical problems such as the \textit{Muddy Children} problem, reporting limited performance~\cite{sileo2023}.
+Related benchmarks show similar performance degradation under controlled task variations: when names and numbers are altered in arithmetic word problems~\cite{mirzadeh2025gsm}, when puzzle complexity increases~\cite{lin2025zebralogic,shojaee2026illusion}, and when non-standard variants change the underlying rules or constraints~\cite{liang2025hardcorelogic}.
+These findings are often framed as a contrast between \emph{reasoning}, where a model derives a solution from the specific parameters of the instance, and \emph{memorization}, where it matches the task to a familiar pretraining pattern and reproduces the associated answer.
+Under this view, models over-rely on memorization, which breaks down under superficial perturbations~\cite{jiang2024,mirzadeh2025gsm}.

-In this work, we argue that recent advances in LLMs warrant a more nuanced treatment of memorization, viewing it as a special case of a broader and often effective strategy also employed by humans: \emph{reduction} between problems~\cite{Gentner1983StructureMappingAT}.
-Given an instance $x$ of a problem $A$, a reduction is a function $f$ that maps $x$ to an instance $f(x)$ of another problem $B$.
-In contrast to epistemic reasoning, the central challenge in reduction is not reasoning over the specific parameters of the instance itself, but identifying the appropriate target problem $B$ and the correspondence between the elements of the two problems.
-Under this view, memorization is the case in which $f(x) = x$.
+In this work, we argue that recent advances in LLMs warrant a more nuanced treatment of memorization.
+Rather than viewing memorization as a binary alternative to reasoning, we treat it as one form of a broader strategy that we define as \emph{pattern-based reasoning}.
+Under this strategy, a model recognizes a problem as an instance or variant of a familiar template and applies the corresponding solution pattern.
+The central challenge is therefore not to reason directly over the specific parameters of the instance, but to identify the familiar structure to which it can be mapped.
+Under this view, memorization is the limiting case in which the model has encountered the same instance previously.

-We therefore ask: \emph{Can reduction and epistemic reasoning be distinguished in LLMs, and can performance under each be quantified?} We show that canonical epistemic problems provide a natural framework for investigating this question.
-Instead of seeking specific perturbations that “break” a model, we propose a \emph{reduction ladder} (Figure~\ref{fig:complexity_scale}) consisting of progressively larger changes that move instances farther from the original problem.
-For example, we change the classic \textit{Muddy Children} problem to deal with Olympic gymnasts and introduce non-symmetric agent observations.
-Measuring performance along this ladder, together with trends in chain-of-thought reasoning, allows us to characterize how models behave as reduction becomes increasingly difficult to apply and success depends more heavily on epistemic reasoning.
+We therefore ask: \emph{Can pattern-based and epistemic reasoning be distinguished in LLMs, and can performance under each be quantified?} We study this question through a controlled family of DEL-style puzzles that instantiate core epistemic mechanisms, allowing us to isolate narrative familiarity from inference complexity.